lwerdna/workbench/binja-faq/README.md

 # Does the index of a block indicate the order of execution of the blocks?

+**Quick answer:** No.

-No, counterexamples are easy to find with the following script:
+Counterexamples are easy to find with the following script:

 ```python
 bv = binaryninja.open_view(sys.argv[1])